vressegu/sqgmu/README.md

 * the Wavelab toolbox ([4]).
 * optionally, the Parallel Computing toolbox.

 Launch the script `main.m` to execute the algorithm.
-Plots and MAT-files are saved each day of simulation in the folder images.
+Plots and MAT-files are saved each day of simulation in the chosen output folder.

 Several parameters can be changed easily in `functions/set_model.m`.

 ## Note

 `[WIP]` and `[TODO]` tags denote functionalities being currently developed and/or not fully tested.
 Use with care.

+Compilation script for deployed m-code are provided in the `compile` directory.
+They must be adapted to the local configuration.

 ## References